NattapongSiri/echarts-react-wrapper/README.md

 - opts - See [init function opts prop](https://echarts.apache.org/en/api.html#echarts.init).
 - notMerge, replaceMerge, lazyUpdate - See Echarts' [setOption's opts prop](https://echarts.apache.org/en/api.html#echartsInstance.setOption)
 - onInit - A callback function which when ECharts is initialized, it will call this callback with Echarts instance as argument.
-- eventHandlers - An object where each key can be one of event name from [here](https://echarts.apache.org/en/api.html#events) and object value must be a function that took `params` and `context` as it arguments.
+- eventsHandler - An object where each key can be one of event name from [here](https://echarts.apache.org/en/api.html#events) and object value must be a function that took `params` and `context` as it arguments.
 For more details, see this [tutorial](https://echarts.apache.org/handbook/en/concepts/event)

 ## How to fire an action/event
 Use onInit callback to obtains Echarts instance.
 After that, you can follow this [tutorial](https://echarts.apache.org/handbook/en/concepts/event#writing-code-to-trigger-component-action-manually) to fire an action/event.